-South Island 23 Day Tour
+South Island 23 Day Guided Private Tour - New Zealand

 Depending on what time you fly into Christchurch I will give you a short City tour before taking you to your accommodation.